|

 obvious disbelief.
 They

-were sharing a little joke at my expense.
+were having a little joke at my expense...

 I frowned to myself.
 I was

 really embarrassed.
-This guy was faster than lightning itself.
+This Rudy White guy was faster than a lightning bolt.

 How could he appear to be so slow on TV?